Zilliqa/dev-portal-old/docs/staking-getting-started.md

 ## Launching the node using native build

-> **Note:** This approach has only been tested on `Ubuntu 16.04.6 LTS` and involves compiling and building the `C++` code base from scratch.
+> **Note:** This approach has only been tested on `Ubuntu 16.04.6 LTS` and involves compiling and building the `C++` codebase from scratch.
 We strongly recommend you consider launching the node using the Docker steps detailed in the previous section.

-If you cannot or do not wish to use Docker, you may also build the Zilliqa binary from source and run it as such.
+If you cannot or do not wish to use Docker, you may also build the Zilliqa binary from the source and run it as such.

 First, clone the Zilliqa repository:
 ```bash